Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 2. Feel at home in your home office

-Although it is discouraged to be too comfortable while working from home to avoid procrastination, it is still vital to enjoying the convenience of your home while working.
+Although it is discouraged to be too comfortable while working from home to avoid procrastination, it is still vital to enjoy the convenience of your home while working.
 Minimising distractions does not mean removing the things and activities that make your space alive.
 Play the music that inspires you to set your mood while working.
-Drink your favourite tea or coffee before jumping into your workstation, keep snacks in your spare drawer or get an extra container for your neck pillow.
-Create a routine and ambiance that work for you.
+Drink your favourite tea or coffee before jumping into your workstation, keep snacks in your spare drawer, or get an extra container for your neck pillow.
+Create a routine and an ambiance that work for you.

 3. Do not forget to log off

-In Singapore, you spend an average of 40 hours per week in your home office, that is why it is important to make it conducive for working.
+In Singapore, you spend an average of 40 hours per week in your home office, that is why it is important to make it conducive to working.
 A dedicated home office helps you stay comfortable, focused, and inspired.
-In setting up a home office, whether starting from scratch or revamping an existing one, you shall be careful not to underestimate or overestimate the items you need.
+In setting up a home office, whether starting from scratch or revamping an existing one, you should be careful not to underestimate or overestimate the items you need.
 An efficient home office should include at least the minimum furniture and equipment to optimise your productivity.
-The right office table, an ergonomic chair, adequate equipment, comfortable space, and an ample amount of decorative pieces impact your overall mood and motivation at work.
+The right office table, an ergonomic chair, adequate equipment, a comfortable space, and an ample amount of decorative pieces impact your overall mood and motivation at work.

-Now that you know how to set up your home office, it is up to you to make the most out of it.
+Now that you know how to set up your home office, it is up to you to make the most of it.
 The key to a healthy and productive work from home setup is the way you manage your environment.
 You might not get rid of the pressure of an approaching deadline, an unexpected call, or additional workloads, but you can do things to make yourself comfortable and motivated while working on your tasks.
 Whether it is a temporary work arrangement or a permanent one, working from home is an experience that is worth enjoying.

 Starting your home office furniture shopping venture?
-Check out Mega Furniture’s extensive online collection of practical and ergonomic office furniture!
+Check out Megafurniture’s extensive online collection of practical and ergonomic office furniture!